 Check out the other freeware synths available on Full Bucket Music’s website.
 The developer has released a range of excellent virtual instruments, including several emulations of classic Korg synths.

 More info: Modulair

 Those looking for a subtractive synthesizer with abundant modulation options should check out HY-Poly Free by HY-Plugins.
 This freeware synth is based on the premium HY-Poly plugin with some feature limitations.

 We won’t compare the free and the paid versions of HY-Poly here.
 Instead, here’s a quick look at what this excellent free synthesizer VST has to offer.

 The best thing about HY-Poly Free, though, is the modulation workflow.
 Making modulation routings is super easy, and there are plenty of options for adding movement to the preset that you’re working on.
-All modulation connections are clearly visible on the GUI, so you won’t lose track of what’s going on even with those extra complex patches that sound like R2D2 after a rough night at the bar.
+All modulation connections are visible on the GUI, so you won’t lose track of what’s going on, even with those extra complex patches that sound like R2D2 after a rough night at the bar.

 More info: HY-Poly Free

 Helm is a capable subtractive synthesizer that works on all major operating systems.
 You can use Helm as a standalone app or a synth plugin in Windows, macOS, and Linux.